-- Is there budget authority?
+- Is Tthere is budget authority. y?

-- Is the course job related?
+- Tls the course is job related.?

-- Is there supervisor approval?
+- Tis there is supervisor approval?

-- Is the employee requesting reimbursement eligible for other assistance programs?
+- Is tThe employee-\requesting reimbursement is not eligible for other assistance programs.?

 Approval Process - To receive tuition reimbursement, the employee must submit a "Tuition Request Form", which contains the qualification information listed above, as well as the employee's financial request prior to beginning the course.